help! my travel days are over!

 ~Dr. Margot Sunderland

 If you’re more into Science, this one is for you.
-Travel advances brain development in children en builds concentration skills.
+Travel advances brain development in children and builds concentration skills.

 Dr. Margot Sunderland, a child psychotherapist, explains: “because on a family holiday you are exercising two systems deep in the brain’s limbic area; the PLAY system and the SEEKING system (Panksepp 2016).